 - Generate geo-referenced image-tiles, track lines, coverage area polygons and target placemarks

-- Export sounding values (depth-along-track) at 2 second interval to CSV file
+- Export sounding values (depth-along-track, as estimated by sonar, from default channel) at 1, 2, 5 or 10 seconds interval to CSV file

 - Merge image-tiles into larger geo-referenced "master-images"

 - Explore and annotate sonar images on a map with free tools such as Google Earth Pro, the desktop application

 - Export sonar coverage areas and annotations back to the sonar via GPX files

 - Produce maps by loading SonarTRX output images into ESRI, QGIS, Global Mapper, Manifold GIS or other mapping software

 - Batch export Target definitions from multiple recordings, as annotated via the SonarTRX viewer's Target feature.

 - Export XYZ data (depth-along-track) from specific sonar channel to geodetic or projected coordinate systems for bathymetric processing.
 Export can include an XYZ point from every single sounding, or at various time-intervals.
 Depths (Z) can be as estimated by sonar, or as estimated by SonarTRX, via the Altitude tools in the SonarTRX viewer.